In the early morning hours of June 15, 1998, 13-year-old Maurice Purifie left his girlfriend's house on Toledo's West Woodruff Avenue.

 "PLEASE, PLEASE leave me alone about that matter" is his reply.
 Pastor Francel shrugs his shoulders and shakes his head.

-Chapter four: Claims of Innocence
+Claims of Innocence: Claims of Innocence

 About 100 miles west, Wayne Braddy walks slowly into a conference room at the North Central Correctional Institution in Marion.
 Now 40, he was just 20 when convicted.
 He is a big man.
 At 6 feet, 4 inches, Braddy once dreamed of playing basketball professionally.
 Now, he dreams of being free.